redhat-developer/kam/docs/commands/kam_webhook_create.md

 ### Options

 ```
       --access-token string       Access token to be used to create Git repository webhook.
-Access token will be updated in the keyring
+Access token is encrypted and stored on local file system by keyring, will be updated/reused.
       --cicd                      Provide this flag if the target Git repository is a CI/CD configuration repository
       --env-name string           Provide environment name if the target Git repository is a service's source repository.
   -h, --help                      help for create